Akai MPC (Live / One / X) Review

 - Built-in Stereo Monitoring System

 MPC Live II is the first unit that adorns a built-in stereo monitoring system.
-This system helps you to hear and differentiate every detail in your sound so you can produce music which has the perfect composition.
+This system helps you to hear and differentiate every detail in your sound so you can produce music that has the perfect composition.

 MPC Live vs. MPC One: